jrlucier/eero_tracker/README.md

     only_macs: "11:22:33:44:55:66, 22:22:22:22:22:22"  # Optional
 ```

+#### Config Keys

-`only_macs` is optional, but allows you to reduce down the devices returned to a core set of mac addresses.
+`only_macs` is optional, but allows reducing the list of devices monitored to a core set of mac addresses.
 The list is comma separated.

-`interval_seconds` must be 25sec or greater.
+`interval_seconds` must be 25 seconds or greater.
 Any less and it'll blow up with errors on purpose.
 Be nice to Eero's servers and don't DDoS them! ;)

 ## Step 4: Restart and test

-You should see devices populate, using the devices nicknames where possible as the name of the device.
+You should see devices populate, using the devices nicknames, where possible, as the name of the device.

 ## Support

 If you are experiencing any issues, first check the [community support discussion thread](https://community.home-assistant.io/t/eero-support/21153) to see if anyone else has solved your issue previously.
 You can also discuss the issue you are having there.
 If you feel it is a bug, please [create an github Issue with the details](https://github.com/jrlucier/eero_tracker/issues).

-## Not Yet Implemented
+#### Not Yet Implemented

 The following features are not yet implemented, and currently have no plans for adding.
 If you are interested in contributing code, please submit a patch.